 As a parent, your main concern for your children is their safety.
 And while you might have been very vigilant about babyproofing your home before you little ones arrived, as they get older, you may find yourself being more relaxed about protecting them from every hazard in the home.

 But because so many injuries that children sustain happen within their own homes, it’s vital that you continue to do everything in your power to keep your kids protected at home even as they grow up.
-To help you in doing this, here are three tips for keeping your kids safe from injuries while at home.
+One of the things to consider is addressing potential electrical hazards.

 Properly Store Medicines and Cleaning Supplies